 2) Consider very carefully including in that system a way to keep "negatives", i.e. copies of your pictures in their original state, as they came out of the camera.
 For cropping, fixing red eye, etc: Work with copies of the negatives.
 Often when you work with an image, you lose things.
 As your skills increase, if you haven't thrown away the negatives, you'll find that you can do more with a photo that you didn't get as much from on your first attempt.

 3) Remember the need to back up your hard disk.
 It will fail one day, and if you don't have a second copy of your photos somewhere else, they will be lost.
 (Yes, I know I said that above.
 Have you backed up your photos?
 You can do it "tomorrow"... if your disk doesn't fail today.)

-Another free tool I haven't (yet!) tried, but which I suspect is excellent is JAlbum.
+This paragraph may be dated at 3/19 Another free tool I haven't (yet!) tried, but which I suspect is excellent is JAlbum.
 You'll need to have a Java "engine" installed on your machine... but you're going to need it for something else before long, anyway, if you haven't got one already.
 JAlbum is for organizing presentations of images.... photo albums, in other words.
-(See also "Irfan" and "Picasa" above, under Image Managers.)
+(See also "Irfan" above, under Image Managers.)

 Other Photographic Tools....